Disorder effects on triple-point fermions: Fermi arcs

 The existence of Fermi arcs is a consequence of the topological charges associated to the band crossing points.
 Several measurable quantities are related to the Fermi arcs and thus the stability of the Fermi arcs against disorder is an essential question.
 To study the topological surface states associated with the TPFs, we impose open boundary conditions along the x-direction of the model Hamiltonian, while keeping the system infinite along the other two directions, such that $k_{y,z}$ remain good quantum numbers.
 Since the central band is close to $E=0$ and hinders the observation of Fermi arcs, here we focus on the Fermi arc state in a finite energy range away from zero.
 The density of the Fermi arc states $(\rho_a)$ in the clean limit is shown in Fig.~\ref{fig:phase}(a).
 Here $\rho_a$ is defined as

-where $\psi_i(k_y, k_z)$ is the $i^{\rm th}$ eigenvector with energy $E_i \in \left[0.3,0.4\right)$ at, $x$ denotes the coordinate of lattice sites along the finite direction of the slab, and $o$ labels the pseudospin degrees of freedom.
-On each surface, there exists a pair of Fermi arcs connecting to the bulk states of TPFs at $(k_y=0, k_z=\pm \pi/2)$.
+where $\psi_i(k_y, k_z)$ is the $i^{\rm th}$ eigenvector with energy $E_i \in \left[0.3,0.3+\Delta E\right)$ at $(k_y, k_z)$, $x$ denotes the coordinate of lattice sites along the finite direction of the slab, and $o$ labels the pseudospin degrees of freedom. { Here $\Delta E$ was set to be $0.1$ to ensure the continuity of the Fermi arcs in the projected Brillouin zone in Fig.~\ref{fig:phase}(a).
+The value could be smaller if we use a finer momentum grid. } On each surface, there exists a pair of Fermi arcs connecting to the bulk states of TPFs at $(k_y=0, k_z=\pm \pi/2)$.
 The number of Fermi arcs is consistent with the fact that TPFs are monopoles of the Berry curvature with charge $\pm2$.

 To investigate the robustness of the Fermi arcs, we employ the stacked-layer construction~\cite{Slager2017}, in which the disorder potential is applied only in the x-direction~(See Appendix~\ref{app:slconstruction}).
 This allows us to study the evolution of the Fermi arcs with disorder and in turn to compute the local density near the momentum $k'=(k_y=-\pi/2,k_z=0),$ which is one of the furthest momenta away from the TPFs.
-We choose this k-point because the surface Fermi arcs at this point can have the least overlap with the bulk contributions of TPFs.
+We choose this k-point because the surface Fermi arcs at this point can have the least overlap with the bulk contributions of TPFs. {The dispersion for the slab near $k'$ is shown in Fig.~\ref{fig:slabdisp}.
+It is plotted along the diagonal that runs from $k'-(\delta k,\delta k)$ to $k'+(\delta k,\delta k)$, where $\delta k=\pi/5$.
+The flat band shows a finite band width.
+Thus, in this range of momentum, the Fermi arcs can only be isolated from bulk for $0.3 < E<1.5$.
+The highest energy states of the Fermi arcs (megenta curves) eventually merge with bulk states (cyan curves) when momentum is away from $k'$.}

 When the disorder strength increases, the Fermi arcs at $k'$ gradually penetrate into bulk.
 We calculate the ratio of the bulk~($\rho_b$) and surface~($\rho_s$) density to quantify this disorder-induced penetration as a function of energy and disorder strength.
 The definition of $\rho_{b/s}$ is